Renewable energy’s global impact has been increasing for decades, with the 2010s setting new records

 , in such high demand that their rate of growth is 12 times that of the rest of the US economy.
 Other jobs in high demand

-include civil engineers and construction managers for renewable projects, operating engineers and service unit operators - which spells good news for those looking for cable manager jobs or tower crane operator jobs.
+include civil engineers and construction managers for renewable projects, operating engineers and service unit operators.

 Addressing the renewables skills shortage